Blog

 1. Restart your computer.

-2. Check your network card settings
+2. Check your network adapter settings

 Incorrect TCP/IP v4 settings may cause this error.